 |Performance||Low to medium.||Very High.||Very High.|

-Thus, be informed about different offers of different cloud deployment models when you decide to opt for cloud services as the perfect option for your business.
+Thus, be informed about the different offers of different cloud deployment models when you decide to opt for cloud services as the perfect option for your business.